cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 Other sources treat interpretability and explainability as equivalent terms (for example, [Miller's work](https://arxiv.org/abs/1706.07269) and [Molan's online book on the topic](https://christophm.github.io/interpretable-ml-book/interpretability.html)).

 This article uses "interpretability" as defined in Ajay Thampi's book.
-We distinguish between interpretability and explainability to not involve aspects of how to represent the interpretation of a model's prediction to end-users.
+We distinguish between interpretability and explainability to not involve aspects of displaying the interpretation of a model's prediction to end-users.
 This would add to the discussion other topics such as user interface and user interaction.
 While important for the overall discussion of ML interpretability and explainability, these topics are not relevant to the scope of this work.
 However, we preserve the original term when quoting a source.
 If the source chose "explainability", we quote it so.

 Therefore, when we discuss "interpretability" here, we mean the interpretation that is shown to a machine learning practitioner, someone familiar with model training and evaluation.
 We discuss interpretability in a more technical format with this definition in place, assuming that the consumer of the interpretability results has enough technical background to understand it.